Books Like Project Hail Mary — 7 Sci-Fi Reads You'll Love

 Peter Watts • 2006

 For readers who want their first contact hard and philosophical.
 A crew is sent to investigate an alien object at the edge of the solar system and discovers something that challenges the nature of consciousness itself.
 Darker and denser than PHM but rewards readers who want first contact taken to its most unsettling extreme.
+This is the anti-Rocky: where Weir's alien encounter is built on optimism and mutual recognition, Blindsight proposes that true alien intelligence might be fundamentally incomprehensible, and that our desire to find a friend in the cosmos says more about us than about the universe.

 Frequently Asked Questions